 While the odds are in your favor when it comes to making profits with a bookie, you need to manage your bankroll.
 Like any other business, you will spend money to make money.
 Some weeks you will lose money while in others you will make money.

 During the first stages of your bookie business, you need enough money to cover any unforeseen losses.
-The more you accept more players on your bookie it becomes dangerous because you increase the potential for covering losses.
+The more you accept more players on your bookie it becomes because you increase the potential for covering losses.

 The best thing is to start with a few bettors and build your player base as your bookie grows.
 Eventually, it will be huge enough to cover its expenditures without you getting more money from your pocket.